epage/epage.github.io/blog/blog/iterating-on-test.md

 like all other unstable features in Rust.
 One of the features most affected is `--format json` which has been in [limbo for 5 years](https://github.com/rust-lang/rust/issues/49359).
-I've already been feeling like the testing story in Rust has been stagnating and this helped raise the visisilbity of that.
+This drew attention to a feeling I've had: the testing story in Rust has been stagnating.
 I've been gathering my thoughts on this for the last 3 months and recently had some downtime between tasks so I've started to look further into this.